Penske buys Indianapolis Motor Speedway, IndyCar Series

 Tony George, along with his sisters and the Hulman & Co. board of directors, have most recently been in charge of Hulman properties.
 Mari Hulman George, Hulman's daughter and matriarch of the family interests, died last November and the family businesses have slowly been divested.
 Hulman & Co. sold its other primary business, the baking company Clabber Girl, to B&G Foods for $80 million in May.

 The family has now turned its racing properties over to Penske in an announcement made one day after the one-year anniversary of Hulman George's death.
-The family will have an opportunity from Penske to remain involved with both the series and the speedway, and Tony George said he will take Penske up on the offer.
-He is also co-owner of Ed Carpenter Racing, the team run by his son.
+The family has an opportunity to remain involved with both the series and the speedway, and Tony George said he will take Penske up on the offer.
+He is also co-owner of Ed Carpenter Racing, the team run by his stepson.

 Penske said he will step down as race strategist for his IndyCar team — he most recently called races for veteran driver Will Power — and focus on turning IMS into "the entertainment capital of Indiana."
 He said the heavy lifting begins Tuesday when Penske plans to walk the IMS property — it includes the track, a golf course, a museum and in 1987 was designated a National Historic Landmark — then meet with the existing executive team.